 The Advisory Board reflects the unique integration of practice and research that is at the core of the Center for Entrepreneurship and Innovation.

-- Wesley M. Cohen, Frederick C. Joerg Professor, Professor of Economics, and Faculty Director, Center for Entrepreneurship and Innovation, at the Fuqua School of Business, Duke University
+- Wesley M. Cohen, Snow Family Professor of Business Administration, Professor of Economics, Strategy and Law, and Faculty Director, Center for Entrepreneurship and Innovation, at the Fuqua School of Business, Duke University

 - Michael Curry, Partner, The Curry Rockefeller Group